 - 1 Tbsp. toasted sesame oil (*oil-free option below)

 - 2-3 cloves garlic

-- 1 Tbsp. cornstarch (optional - for a thicker sauce)
+- 1 Tbsp. cornstarch (or arrowroot)

-- Make the sauce: mince garlic, and add all sauce ingredients to a small bowl.
+- Make the sauce: Mince garlic, and add all sauce ingredients to a small bowl.
 Stir to combine and set aside.